 \begin{definition} An almost split sequence $0 \to \tau V \to E \to V \to 0$ with $E$ indecomposable is called a \emph{border sequence}. \end{definition}

-This terminology is meant to be intuitive with respect to the standard ways of drawing AR-quivers on the page (see, for example, \cite[Ch.~3]{Schiffler:2014aa}).
-We can more concisely state the setup of Theorem \ref{thm:main} as having a stability function $\mu$ on a Dynkin quiver $Q$ which is positive on all border sequences.
+This terminology is meant to be intuitive with respect to the standard way of drawing Auslander-Reiten quivers on the page in Dynkin type (see, for example, \cite[Ch.~3]{Schiffler:2014aa}).
+With this new terminology and Lemma \ref{lem:stabilityarrows}, we can restate Theorem \ref{thm:main} as saying that a stability function on a Dynkin quiver is totally stable if and only if it is positive on all border sequences.